Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment

 For jets within $|\eta| < 2$, the PTF is computed if at least one standard track with $\pt^{\mathrm{Track}} \geq 2~\GeV$ can be matched within $\Delta R < 0.4$, even if it does not meet the promptness criterion of the $d_{0}$ significance.

-Finally, events are required to have at least one displaced vertex, passing all the selections defined above, which is matched to a reconstructed jet.
-Jet-matching for DVs is done using a loosened angular distance criterion of $\Delta R < 0.6$.
-This is done to account for the potential of jet-splitting within the EJs, where certain combinations of model parameters result in more diffuse sprays of high energy dark pions, which can potentially be reconstructed as individual jets, rather than a single emerging jet.
+Finally, events are required to have at least one displaced vertex, passing all the selections defined above, which is matched to a reconstructed jet, to ensure the event meets the key criterion of emerging jets.
+This jet-matching for DVs is done using a loosened angular distance criterion of $\Delta R < 0.6$ between the DV position and the jet axis.
+This looser selection is used to account for the potential of jet-splitting within the EJs, where certain combinations of model parameters result in more diffuse sprays of high energy dark pions, which can potentially be reconstructed as individual jets, rather than a single emerging jet.
 This effect both inflates the jet multiplicity ($N_{\mathrm{Jet}}$) of the event and decreases the displaced vertex multiplicity of the reconstructed jets.